Sunday, November 27, 2011

 but to keep himself upright and alive --

-support arms, right shoulder shift --
+shoulder arms, support arms, right shoulder shift --

 while midsummer insects flourish in his sweat,